Best Action Cameras For Mountain Biking (2023 Top Picks)

 Insta360 X3

-While the Insta360 ONE can turn into a 360° camera, the X3 is a dedicated one.
-And it shows with some unique features for a complete powerhouse package.
+The X3 is a dedicated 360 cam and it shows with some unique features for a complete powerhouse package.
 It’s basically a professional-grade camera with tons of settings and options to get the best footage out of it.
 While filming and in post-production.

 While a handlebar mount isn’t my preferred accessory, if there was ever a camera to take full advantage of it, it’s this one.
 Since you can change the angle and direction even after filming in editing, a 360 cam like this is perfect for third-person shots of yourself riding!
 Switching between front and rear-facing shots within the same ride.